nus-cts-lab/WSAP-in-Qualtrics/README (MODERN VERSION).md

-# WSAP-in-Qualtrics Modern / Old Version
+# WSAP-in-Qualtrics New / Old Version

+**Note: The "Modern" version has been renamed to "New" version in the task instructions.**

 This repository contains the instructions and the relevant code snippets for the Word-Sentence Association Paradigm (WSAP) task, to be embedded into Qualtrics.